Muhammad-Mouta/sss-ml-pack/README.md

 It is an algorithm inspired by Anomaly Detection in which you choose the parameters of a probability density function based on previous data.
 However, instead of using the probability density function to validate new responses, it is used to generate (sample) new responses.

 ### What PDF is used in the model?
-The PDF used in the model is a custom PDF that is the weighted sum of (m) Normal PDFs with constant variance, where (m) is the number of answers in the survey.
+The PDF used in the model is a custom PDF that is the weighted sum of (m) Normal PDFs with constant variance, where (m) is the number of answers for the question.
 We call it Multimodal Normal Disribution.
-The details of the PDF can be found in the Machine Learning chapter of the project's book uploaded to this repo.
+The details of the PDF can be found in the Machine Learning chapter of the project's book uploaded to this repository.

 ### Usage Example.
 ```python